ResolutionBlue/gsIndexer/README.md

 - Feature 7: Automatically compiles the .gs file into a .gsc file.

 ## Usage
-`gsIndexer` is a standalone tool designed to automate the process of creating .gs files for SCP Containment Breach Multiplayer, particularly useful for large mods.
+`gsIndexer` is a standalone tool designed to automate the process of creating .gs files for `SCP: Containment Breach Multiplayer`, particularly useful for large mods.
 Here's how you can use it:

 1. **Launch the tool**: Open `gsIndexer.exe`.